 Program Dates & Details

 Session III: July 25 – August 7, 2020

 Students must be a minimum of 15 years of age by the orientation and move-in date.
 For full Summer College admission requirements, view the Admissions Overview and Eligibility page.

 Students are expected to willingly engage in discussions during class about social media and its impact on the world.
 They will complete all writing assignments during time provided in class and complete all reading assignments.
-Additionaly, students are expected to share their projects online and attempt to make their video project go “viral” after the first week of class.
+Additionally, students are expected to share their projects online after the first week of class.

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
 Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.

 This class runs Monday – Friday, for the two-week duration from 9 a.m. – 4 p.m.